 Portrait of Pema Chödrön

-Pema Chödrön (པདྨ་ཆོས་སྒྲོན། padma chos sgron “lotus dharma lamp”; born Deirdre Blomfield-Brown, July 14, 1936) is an American Tibetan-Buddhist.
+Pema Chödrön (པདྨ་ཆོས་སྒྲོན། padma chos sgron “lotus dharma lamp”; born Deirdre Blomfield-Brown, July 14, 1936) is an American-born Tibetan Buddhist.
 She is an ordained nun, former acharya of Shambhala Buddhism and disciple of Chögyam Trungpa Rinpoche.
-Chödrön has written several dozen books and audiobooks, and is principal teacher at Gampo Abbey...
+Chödrön has written several dozen books and audiobooks, and was principal teacher at Gampo...

 More quotations from Pema Chödrön